Carl Cain: Future sports career

 Cain was part of the 1956 U.S. Olympic team and was on the same team as Bill Russell, who previously played for San Francisco during the earlier 1956 game.
 However, Cain did not play much during the gold-winning game.
-His career "averaged 14.2 points and 14 rebounds in 74 games at Iowa".
+During his career he averaged 14.2 points and 14 rebounds in 74 games at Iowa.
 Cain was an inductee to the Des Moines Registers Iowa Hall of Fame.
 Cain said of the induction, "I was only a half-step above being ordinary."
 The Des Moines Register said, "But those who saw him display the shooting, rebounding and defensive tenacity that were his trademarks for the Fabulous Five will never question the fact that Cain deserves any recognition that comes his way."
 Cain's No. 21 jersey was retired along with those belonging to the other four of the Fabulous Five.

 Retirement

 After graduation, Cain joined the Army and was unable to continue playing basketball after his service due to back problems.
 His back pain started during his training at Fort Leonard Wood and his practices for the 1956 Olympic basketball team.
-His back tightened while he was tying his shoes before the 1956 Olympic game, causing him to be sent to the hospital for most of the game.
+His back tightened while he was tying his shoes before a 1956 Olympics game, causing him to be sent to the hospital for most of the game.
 Cain returned to score one point with a free throw.
 Cain said that the game "was one of the highlights" of his athletic career.
 He continued, "But I will put you in my place and let you figure out how it felt.
 It was an overwhelmingly difficult experience for me.
 It wasn't one I sought.
 It wasn't one I cherished.
 It was a great disappointment."
 Cain had a herniated disc which caused him to retire from basketball despite having an opportunity to play for the Rochester Royals in 1958 after his discharge from the Army.

+Personal life

+Cain married his high school sweetheart, Katherine McNair, in 1957.
+They had three daughters.
+Cain's sister, Beverly, was married to K.C.
+Jones.

+Later life and death

-He worked on Douglas Aircraft's assembly line, as a probation counselor, and later as a probation officer.
+Cain worked on Douglas Aircraft's assembly line, as a probation counselor, and later as a probation officer.
 Cain also worked for Chicago for Equitable Life Assurance Society, the Iowa-Des Moines National Bank, and Iowa Power and Light Co.
-He worked to raise money to build a new Hawkeye Sports Arena for his former school.
+Philanthropically he worked to raise money to build a new Hawkeye Sports Arena for his former school.

+Cain died in Pickerington, Ohio on June 2, 2024, at the age of 89.
+Following his death, the city of Freeport named the date of his death as Carl Cain Day.